janpstrunn/simple-rsync-script/README.md

 *dir1 is the source directory and dir2 is the directory to receive changes.

-After the command successful, you are presented with another option to run: ``diff -R "$dir1" "$dir2"``.
+After the command successful, you are presented with another option to run: ``diff -R "$dir1" "$dir2"``, which shows you recursively the differences in both directories.

 ## rsync-delete